 What Are the Different Types of Car Warranties?
 [Explained]

-When you buy a car, especially a newer one, the dealership (or website) will typically offer you some sort of warranty, with the option of a “limited” or “extended” one.
+When you buy a car, especially a newer one, the dealership (or website) will typically offer you some sort of coverage, with the option of a “limited” or “extended” one.

 But what are the different types of car warranties?
 How long do they last, and what do they cover?